pridolfi/lisa/README.md

 ## TL;DR

-LISA is a secure P2P data exchange library written in Python.
+LISA is a secure P2P data exchange library written in Python and C (for its ESP32 port).
 It allows two or more peers (`nodes`) to exchange information using a third peer as a `dispatcher`.
 Each `node` can act also as a `dispatcher` to prevent centralization of messages.
 It uses RSA and AES encryption standards to verify identity and encrypt exchanged data.

 ## Functional description